minio/kes-docs-theme/README.md

 ### Update config.toml

 -   Set the `baseURL` to the URL of your site or `/`.
 -   Copy `params`, `markup`, and `menu` from `kes-docs-theme/theme.toml` to your site's `config.toml` file.
-This will enable the site menu, syntax highlighting and TOC depth.
+This will enable the platform menu, syntax highlighting and TOC depth.
 -   Optionally, you can set the [`relativeURLs`](https://gohugo.io/content-management/urls/#relative-urls) to `True` to enable relative URLs based on your deployment requirements.

 ### Build theme assets